zeoflow/view-binding/README.md

 2. **You don't need to care about screen rotation (configuration change) at all.**
  Most of the screen lifecycle is moved to ViewModel where the lifecycle is dramatically easier to understand and to use.
 The **ViewModel instance outlives it's Activity/Fragment** during configuration change so no more hassle with `onSaveInstanceState()` or using retained Fragments.
 3. **ViewModel as the only variable in the layout** ViewModel serves as the data provider in layout's binding as well as handler for click or other methods common fro Data Binding.
-With a construct like `android:onClick="@{viewModel.onClickedPlayButton}"` **you will never have to set an `OnClickListener` anymore**.
+With a construct like `android:onClick="@{viewBinding.onClickedPlayButton}"` **you will never have to set an `OnClickListener` anymore**.
 Also, each ViewModel extends `BaseObservable` so you have a choice between using BaseObservable approach or ObservableField approach within the DataBinding. (see [Data Binding Guide](http://developer.android.com/tools/data-binding/guide.html))

 ### How does it work?
 The framework extensively uses Java Generics to provide a type-safe link between Activity/Fragment and ViewModel and its binding.